Heavy quark potential and LQCD based quark condensate at finite magnetic field: Formalism

 \section{Formalism}

-In this section, we will described entire formalism, required for our current study.
-In the first subsection (\ref{HQP}), we have addressed the standard framework of heavy quark potential in presence of an external magnetic field, obtained from the gluon propagator.
-A temperature and magnetic field dependent Debye mass is entered into heavy quark potential through gluon propagator.
-This Debye mass is calculated from semi-classical transport theory, whose magneto-thermodynamical phase space can be obtained by projecting the temperature and magnetic field dependent condensate from lattice quantum chromodynamics (LQCD) calculation.
-This part is discussed in subsection (\ref{sec:mD}).
+In this section, we have described the entire formalism required for our current study.
+In the first subsection (\ref{HQP}), we have addressed the standard framework of the heavy quark potential in presence of an external magnetic field, and established the connection with the gluon propagator through the dielectric permittivity.
+In the process, a temperature and magnetic field dependent Debye mass enters into the heavy quark potential through the gluon propagator.
+This Debye mass is calculated from semi-classical transport theory, whose magneto-thermodynamical phase space can be obtained by projecting the temperature and magnetic field dependent condensates from the lattice quantum chromodynamics (LQCD) calculation, which incorporate the effects of both MC and IMC.
+This part is discussed in details in subsection (\ref{sec:mD}), which is the main motive our present study.
 Next in subsection (\ref{sec:G_E}), we have discussed about the framework of thermal width and binding energy of heavy quarkonia (e.g. $\jpsi$ or $\Upsilon$) from imaginary and real part of heavy quark potential respectively.